Jesse8821/IP-Location-Lookup/README.md

 This tool is provided **as-is**.
 The author is **not responsible for any misuse or issues** that arise from using this script or the IP data retrieved.
 Please make sure you comply with all relevant laws and regulations when using this tool.

+💡 Got suggestions or improvements?
+Open a pull request or issue on GitHub!